ravi-kaipu/WhatsAppBot/README.md

 Contact2 --> Unread messages  --> chatbot checks and waits to react --> chatbot thread for Contact2
 Contact3 --> Unread messages /                                      \ chatbot thread for Contact3

-TODO: Need to implement NPLK facebook/google to answer the questions preciously.
+TODO: Need to implement NPLK facebook/google to answer the questions preciously